thedev132/hcb/dev-docs/guides/transaction_imports.md

 ### Outgoing Stripe Fee Reimbursements

 Incoming fee reimbursements (refunding people for the credit card fees Stripe deducts etc.) are mapped by the short codes system described below.
 These are book transfers so they need an outgoing transaction as well.
-These outgoing transactions all have this memo: `Stripe fee reimbursement`.
-And are mapped to hcb.hackclub.com/bank in `EventMappingEngine::Nightly#map_outgoing_fee_reimbursements!`
+These outgoing transactions all have are all mapped to hcb.hackclub.com/bank using HCB short codes.

 ### HCB Short Codes (Reimbursements, Invoices, Fees, Stripe Fee Reimbursements and Donations)